0n5/cheat-scripts/systems-administration/docker/dockerignore.md

 .dockerignore cheats
 ====================

+(May be out of date, uses pre Docker Compose versions)

 #### .dockerignore file ex:

 	*/temp*      - excludes any file starting with temp in any dir below root